Anita Mahfood

 Anita "Margarita" Mahfood (died 2 January 1965) was a dancer, actress, and singer in Jamaica.
 She was called "the famous Rhumba queen" and headlined performances.
-She also performed reggae music, writing and singing her own music, one of the first women in Jamaica to do so.
+Her career developed during the ska era, prior to the emergence of reggae, performing and composing Jamaican popular music of that period, which made her one of the early women in Jamaica to write and sing her own material.
 Mahfood was murdered in 1965, by her boyfriend Don Drummond of the Skatalites band.

 Early life

 Anita Mahfood was born in Kingston, Jamaica.
 She had three sisters.
 Her father was Jad Mahfood, a fisherman.
 Her family were Syrian-Lebanese-Jamaican, with ancestors who emigrated from Syria and Lebanon to Jamaica in the 1870s to pursue commercial trade.

 Music, life and death

 Mahfood lived in east Kingston, on Ocean View Avenue.
 She was married to Ruldolph Bent, a boxer from Belize, with whom she had two children: Christopher and Suzanne.

 "Her attraction to Black culture was one thing, but her deep involvement with the Rasta movement and her activities as a rhumba dancer exhibited a certain kind of rebellion...Mahfood did not seem interested in a life of a middle-class light skinned privilege.
 Instead, she lived a bohemian existence of a rebel, free spirit, and independent woman at a time in Jamaica of the late '50s and early '60s when her behaviour would have been perceived as nonconformist to the extreme."